oroinc/documentation/user/back-office/reports-segments/reports/leads-reports.rst

 -  The number of the leads created on a specific date
 -  Total amount of the leads created

+In the :ref:`global organization <user-ee-multi-org>`, lead details are displayed per organization.
+Organizations without global access can view lead details specific to their organization only.

 .. image:: /user/img/sales/leads/leads_by_date.png
    :alt: Leads by date report

 You can add new custom reports.
 For more details on the ways to create and customize the reports, see the :ref:`Reports topic <user-guide-reports>`.